richard-clark/s3-podcast/README.md

 To develop against this repository, run `npm install` from the repository root to install development dependencies.

-Tests cover generating a podcast and staging that podcast to an S3 bucket, so you'll need to follow the [Setup](#setup) instructions first.
+Tests cover generating a podcast and staging that podcast to an S3 bucket, so you'll need to follow the [Installation and Setup](#installation-and-setup) instructions first.

 To run tests: